LAST UPDATED: April 12, 2021

 Car Pressure Washers Pricing

-- $100-$200: This is the most common price range for electric pressure washers.
-Most washers in this range have a high PSI (pounds per square inch) rating and can be depended on to perform light to heavy-duty cleaning tasks.
+- $100 to $250: This is the most common price range for electric pressure washers.
+Most washers in this range have a high PSI rating and can be depended on to perform light to heavy-duty cleaning tasks.

-- Above $200: Pressure washers at this range often have the highest PSI rating and are most likely to be used for car detailing.
-They come with plenty of convenience features like scrubbers, extra detergent tanks, detergent injectors, and other items that make cleaning car surfaces easy.
+- $250 and up: Pressure washers at this range often have the highest PSI rating and are most likely to be used for car detailing.
+They come with plenty of convenient features like scrubbers, extra detergent tanks, detergent injectors, and other items that make cleaning car surfaces easy.
+They’re built to be rugged and withstand some serious wear and tear.

 How close is the pump’s power source?
 For car pressure washers, electric motors are the best since almost every home has an electric outlet.
 Also, electric washers utilize a high amperage in their motors to deliver a PSI of about 2,000, which is an ideal pressure for car washing.
 Engine pressure washers deliver a higher PSI rating and are more suitable for car detailing when you want to remove old paint from your car.

-Best Pressure Washer for Cars Reviews & Recommendations 2020
+Best Pressure Washers for Cars Reviews & Recommendations 2021

 The fun doesn’t end there, as the washer also comes with five spray tips featuring Quick-Connect technology.
 This makes it easy to change the spray tips when you want to switch between light-, medium-, and heavy-duty work.
 This Sun Joe model is also equipped with two 0.9-liter onboard detergent tanks for maximum cleaning power.
 The rear wheels make it easy to move around the washer.